poseidon-code/supacons/README.md

 _Requires browser refresh everytime there is a change in `index.html` and every file linked with it._\
 If the changes are not reflected after simple brower refresh then refresh browser with
 <kbd>Ctrl</kbd> + <kbd>F5</kbd> _(i.e. refreshing with cleared cache)_

 ---

-## Future Updates

--   A huge refactoring and structuring has happened with the release of Font Awesome 6 sharp variations _(solid, regular, light, thin, duotone)_.
-Users of Supacons 6 needs to change the URLs inside the `<link>` tags as mentioned above.

----